 2. Is Dynamic Forms available for standard objects?

 Dynamic Forms are not available for standard objects in Salesforce – they are currently only available for custom objects.

 Due to the complexities of standard objects, Salesforce is working with various internal teams to roll out this feature for the most requested standard objects.
 That’s right…it’s being done on an object by object basis, so don’t expect Dynamic Forms to be available for all standard objects any time soon.
-Check out this chatter post to learn how you can upvote Dynamic Forms for your favourite standard object.

 3. Do I still need the standard page layout?

 Yes, not only can you update the standard page layout, you need to.
 The standard page layout still controls things such as which Related Lists are visible on your Lightning page layout.

 UPDATE: From the Summer ’23 release, the related lists available will not be controlled by the standard page layout.

 On the Candidate object, I have not added the ‘Files’ related list to my page layout:

 When I try to edit my Lightning page layout, although I can see the ‘Files’ related list, when I drag it onto the page it displays an error to explain it cannot be displayed because it is not included in the page layout:

 It’s also worth noting that a record’s printable view is based on the fields from the default page layout, not the fields on the Dynamic Forms page.
 In addition, the mobile layout is also driven by the standard page layout.